 You may find that there is still a good chance that your mortgage loan rate is much higher than what is currently available.
 But you understand that you must still pay closing costs and fees.
 That refund might just be the ticket, and let you save thousands of dollars on mortgage interest over the life of the loan.
 Give the mortgage experts at State ECU a call and find out what you need to know.

 If you are planning to put your home on the market this spring—here’s the cash to spruce it up.
 Home improvement projects can certainly increase the value of your property.
 According to Remodeling Magazine’s 2019 Cost vs. Value Report, some of the top home improvement returns in the Mountain West region include garage door replacement, minor kitchen remodel ( such as energy-efficient refrigerator, hardware upgrade, and mid-priced sink and faucet), and replacement of the entry door (steel).

 Spend it on Something You Want

 Of course, there is nothing wrong with splurging a bit—just try to keep it under 10 percent of the return.
 And remember that experiences are always a better option than things.
 Maybe it is a good time to start a gym membership or attend a performance at PopeJoy Hall.

 Perhaps you skimped on your car or home insurance, or took a high deductible.
 Now is the time to reconsider.
 This extra cash could earn you peace of mind with more coverage or a less heft deductible.

 Invest in Yourself

 This is also a good time to pay it forward.
-There are many charities and worthy organization that would cherish a donation—especially at this time of year when donors aren’t as active like during the holiday season.
+There are many charities and worthy organizations that would cherish a donation—especially at this time of year when donors aren’t as active as during the holiday season.